richard-senior/mcp/.amazonq/rules/go-rules.md

   - `/pkg` - Library code that's ok to use by external applications
   - `/api` - OpenAPI/Swagger specs, JSON schema files, protocol definition files
   - `/web` - Web application specific components
+  - `/test` - Unit tests and code intended to invoke functionality for debugging issues
   - `/configs` - Configuration file templates or default configs
   - `/test` - Additional external test apps and test data Do not put a main file in the root directory, the main.go file belongs in /cmd